How Do I Set Up a Preferred or Chosen Name?

 Make sure to be familiar with instances where chosen/preferred names can and cannot be used at Sierra College.

-Sierra is working to create a more unified experience that would only display legal given name when legally required.
+Sierra College is working to create a more unified experience that would only display legal given name when legally required.

 Students can discuss instances when their preferred/chosen name is not being used with their counselor, or the professional staff in the Student Engagement Centers or with the Office of Student Equity and Engagement.
+Employees can discuss instances when their preferred/chosen name is not being used with Human Resources.

 What impact can a preferred/chosen name have after graduation?